-- Students may end up conducting research on weekends, if their research mentors deem some measure of participation necessary during that time.
+--Students may end up conducting research on weekends, if their research mentors deem necessary.

-- Students will enroll in Dr. William Moen’s 2-credit course: UCRS 3150 Introduction to Research and Other Scholarly Activities.
-Class meetings are each Friday of the 10-week summer session, from 9:00am to 11:50am.
-The course provides an overview of research and research approaches, and methods and techniques for both qualitative and quantitative research.
-Other scholarly activities addressed in the course include compiling literature reviews and bibliographies, designing posters to present research, understanding responsible conduct of research, and preparing personal statements for applications.
+--Students will enroll in Dr. William Moen’s 2-credit course: UCRS 3150 Introduction to Research and Other Scholarly Activities.
+Class meetings are each Friday from 9:00am to 11:50am.
+The course provides an overview of research and research approaches, methods, and techniques for both qualitative and quantitative research.
+The course also reviews the compiling of literature reviews and bibliographies, the designing of poster presentations, the preparation of personal statements (for applications), and the ethical mandates of research.

-- Students will attend Dr. James Duban’s weekly meeting (over dinner at Bruce Hall) covering college success, research and imagination across the disciplines, and conversational ease and acumen.
+Students will also attend Dr. James Duban’s weekly meeting (over dinner at Bruce Hall) covering college success, research and imagination across the disciplines, and conversational ease and acumen.

-- All Early Research Students will prepare posters for presentation at Scholars Day, in April 2018.
+--All Early Research Students will prepare posters for presentation at Scholars Day, in April 2019.

 Our decision about whom to accept will be final and without appeal.
 We expect to receive more applications than we can accommodate, and we shall match student preference with available and appropriate labs and professors.